nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

 cWnd grow faster during the probing phases and accelerates the cWnd recovery from losses.
-This behavior is executed only when the window grows beyond a certain threshold, which allows TCP Highspeed to be friendly with standard TCP in environments with heavy congestion, without introducing new dangers of congestion collapse.
+This behavior is executed only when the window grows beyond a certain threshold, which allows TCP HighSpeed to be friendly with standard TCP in environments with heavy congestion, without introducing new dangers of congestion collapse.

 Mathematically:

 .. math::  cWnd = cWnd + \frac{a(cWnd)}{cWnd}
+   :label: highspeedcwndincrement

 The function a() is calculated using a fixed RTT the value 100 ms (the lookup table for this function is taken from RFC 3649).
 For each congestion